informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 - fetch all the assets.
 For fetch, we need to provide url, length, and md5 (or other checksum types). if these columns are missing from the asset annotation, they won't be added.
 - fetch all the assetes of related tables.

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
+<a name="ERMrest.Reference+citation"></a>

+#### reference.citation : <code>ERMrest.Citation</code>
+If annotation is defined and has the required attributes, will return a Citation object that can be used to generate citation.
+I had to move this here because activeList is using this before read, to get the all-outbound foreignkeys which might be in the waitfor of citation annotation

+**Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
 <a name="ERMrest.Reference+removeAllFacetFilters"></a>